Pedro12909/avoid-waldo/README.md

 Please fork this repository and when ready to submit, create a Pull Request.

+## Demo
+Head over to https://avoid-waldo.netlify.app for a demonstration of the project

 ## Installation

 It assumes you have the latest node and yarn installed.